cscart/docs/en/user_guide/settings/appearance.rst

 * **Display product details in tabs**—if you enable this setting, product details (description, features and so on) will be arranged in multiple tabs.

+  .. hint::

+      To manage product tabs, go to **Design → Product tabs**.

 * **Display track my orders section**—if you enable this setting, the *Track my orders* bar will appear in the *My account* section of the customer area.
 With this bar a customer will be able track orders by order ID or email.

-  .. hint::

-      To manage product tabs, go to **Design → Product tabs**.

 =============================
 Product List Layouts Settings
 =============================

-* **Available product list views**—select the available templates to arrange products in the product list.
-A customer can use these templates in the product list on the storefront.
+* **Available product list views**—select the available ways of displaying the product list on the storefront.
+A customer will be able to select any of these ways.

-* **Product list default view**—select the default layout of the product list.
+* **Product list default view**—select the default way of displaying the product list.

-* **Use the selected view for current category or search page only**—if you enable this setting, customers will be allowed to select only the layout of the category or product list page that they are browsing at the moment.
-Moving to another category or product list page will restore the default layout.
+* **Use the selected view for current category or search page only**—if you enable this setting, customers will be allowed to select only the look of the category or product list page that they are browsing at the moment.
+That choice won't be saved when moving to a different category, and the default look will be used there.

-  When this setting is disabled, a customer can select a different layout, that will apply to all category and product list pages that the customer visits during one session.
+  When this setting is disabled, the look selected by a customer will apply to all category and product list pages that the customer visits during one session.

 * **Available product list sortings**—the possible ways of sorting products in the product list:

-  *  *Oldest/Newest Items first*—by the date when a product was added to the store.
+  *  *Oldest/Newest Items first*—by the product creation date.

   *  *Position*—by :doc:`the positions of products on the list </user_guide/manage_products/categories/sorting_products_by_position>`.